stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 Slips uses it's own lists of organizations and information about them (IPs, IP ranges, domains, and ASNs).
 They are stored in ```slips_files/organizations_info``` and they are used to check whether the IP/domain of each flow belong to a known org or not.

-Slips doesn't detect 'connection without DNS' when running on an interface except for when it's done by this instance's own IP.
+Slips doesn't detect 'connection without DNS' when running on an interface except for when it's done by this instance's own IP and only after 30 minutes has passed to avoid false positives (assuming the DNS resolution of these connections did happen before slips started).

 check [DoH section](https://stratospherelinuxips.readthedocs.io/en/develop/detection_modules.html#detect-doh)
 of the docs for info on how slips detects DoH.